KayleePop/muggle/README.md

 `$ node test.js`

-and pipe to your favorite tap reporter
+and pipe to your favorite tap reporter.
+Muggle doesn't return an error exit code on failing tests, but tap reporters will usually exit with the right code, or you can use [tap-set-exit](https://github.com/urbanairship/tap-set-exit).

 `$ node test.js | tap-spec`